olmokramer/scrollbar-width.js/README.md

 ### Browser

 To install in the browser just save scrollbarWidth.js to your project and include it in your html.
-A global variable `SCROLLBAR_WIDTH` will then be available.
+A global variable `window.SCROLLBAR_WIDTH` will then be available.

 ## <a name="compatibility"></a>Compatibility